Requirements for Employees:

-By May 1, 2017, Georgia Tech employees and volunteers with direct contact with non-student minors must take the free online training from the State of Georgia Office of the Child Advocate: "Mandated Reporters: Critical Links in Protecting Children in Georgia."
-After completing the online training, the employee/volunteer must "Print Certificate" and email it to their youth program contact.
-The training will not be considered complete until the youth program contact receives the employee/volunteer training certificate.
+After completing the online training, the individuals must email the completion certificate to their youth program contact.
+The training will not be considered complete until the respective youth program contact receives the employee/volunteer training certificate.
 All youth programs are required to keep training documentation for the records retention period.
 If you are a program organizer and would like to gain access to past records of training please reach out to the Youth Programs Compliance Specialist at email@example.com.

 State of Georgia Office of the Child Advocate